nushell/nushell.github.io/book/thinking_in_nu.md

 ```

 ::: tip
 A semicolon is the same as a newline in a Nushell expression.
-The above is the same as:
+The above is the same as a file or multi-line command:

 ```nu
 40